This article contains compensated links; please read my disclaimer for more information.

 Summer in Paris is hot, crowded and expensive.
 The school summer break starts in July, and the French will be traveling their country as well.
 During August, many locals flee to the coast, and many small shops and restaurants are closed.
-Due to lack of business travelers accommodation prices might be lower during August.
+Due to the lack of business travelers accommodation prices might be lower during August.

-The second annual sale – summer sale – starts around last week of June and runs through July.
+The second annual sale – summer sale – starts around the last week of June and runs through July.
 Check out shopping opportunities in Paris This summer we spent only one afternoon in Paris.
 We did some shopping on Champs-Elysées, took a lot of shots of Arc de Triumph, and just strolled around.